Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 Unauthorized ESA Letter

-If your “documentation” is a generic certificate or registration purchased online, with no therapeutic relationship or professional license, the landlord can question its reliability.
+If your “documentation” is a generic ESA registration or certificate purchased online, it is not considered legitimate.
+Without a real therapeutic relationship or a licensed professional involved, the landlord can question its reliability.

-HUD says documentation should come from a health care professional who has personal knowledge of your disability-related need.
+HUD states that documentation should come from a healthcare professional who has personal knowledge of your disability-related need.
 Telehealth is fine when there’s a genuine provider–patient relationship.

 Direct Threat or Health Risks